 - Easy dimming and instant bright setting with PowerTap

 - A little heavy at a smidge over 4 ounces

 It uses Quad Power and Double Power LEDs to deliver a maximum 350 lumens output for equally good trail-finding and close-proximity illumination.

-It offers decent battery life but because it uses 4 AAA batteries you do end up with a slightly heavier headlamp.
+It offers decent battery life but because it uses 4 AAA batteries but that makes it slightly heavier.
 The extra weight is worth it though as you’ll get around 5 hours of high mode operation and about 40 hours in low mode.